-Emma Michaelson brushed a strand of red hair from her face and looked at her watch.
+Emma Michaelson brushed a strand of light auburn hair from her face and looked at her watch.
 It had been just over thirty minutes since she started waiting for a table at the crowded restaurant.
 If only she’d known there was a large convention in town, she wouldn’t have come on this particular night.

 The popular establishment was bursting with customers so there was nothing she could do but be patient.
 Thankfully, she had been able to sit and fold her walker so it wouldn’t be in anyone’s way.
 With her condition, she certainly couldn’t have stood for a half hour.
 But now all the seating was taken in the waiting area, and new arrivals were forced to stand.

 A few more minutes went by and then the door opened and a person stepped in who captured the attention of everyone.
 He was an elderly man, bent by age, who moved in such a slow deliberate way that it was obvious his mobility was an issue.
 But the reason every head had turned when he walked through the door was because the man was blind.
 He was wearing dark glasses, and he was holding a white cane that he carefully used to guide his steps.

 He slowly made his way up to the front, and as he got closer, Emma noticed some significant scarring on the right side of his face.
 The hostess asked how many were in his party, and when he explained he would be dining alone, he was told it would be a one-hour wait.
 Emma watched his shoulders slump in disappointment.
 He politely thanked her but said he couldn’t stay.
 Just as he turned to leave, the hostess called out Emma’s name to let her know her table was ready.

 Emma unfolded her walker and carefully stood up.
 She watched as the man started to head for the door, and then suddenly she had an idea.
 She just hoped it wouldn’t offend all of those who had been patiently waiting for a table.